-Since ship wakes are linear structures, corresponding detection methods are mostly based on linear feature extraction approaches, such as the Hough or Radon transforms.
-Both of these create bright peaks in the transform domain for bright lines, and troughs for dark lines.
+Since ship wakes can be modelled as linear structures, corresponding detection methods are mostly based on linear feature extraction approaches, such as the Hough or Radon transforms, both of which create bright peaks in the transform domain for bright lines, and troughs for dark lines.
 Due to its high computational cost, the Hough transform has attracted less interest than the Radon transform \cite{graziano1}.
 Thanks to the lower computational complexity of its inverse, the Radon transform is widespread in ship wake detection applications and has been first utilised by Murphy \cite{murphy1986linear}.
 The Radon transform has however a couple of drawbacks, e.g. bright pixels belonging to ships may cause false detections \cite{grazianoex}.
 To address this, enhancing the Radon domain information is common practice in the literature.
-Rey et al. \cite{rey1990} have proposed a method which combines the Radon transform and Wiener filtering in order to increase the detectability of the peaks in Radon domain.
+Rey et al. \cite{rey1990} have proposed a method which combines the Radon transform and Wiener filtering to increase the detectability of the peaks in Radon domain.
 Tunaley \cite{tunaley2003estimation} used a method which restricts the search area in Radon domain.
+Eldhuset \cite{eldhuset1996automatic} proposed an automatic ship and wake detection method whereby the detection performance is characterised by the number of lost and false wakes (wake-like features).
 Based on ship beam and speed estimation, Zilman et al. \cite{zilman2004speed} have applied an enhancement operation to the Radon transform of the observed (noisy) image.